usnistgov/nccoe-genomic-data-threat-modeling/source/Vol_C/Appendix/appendixC.rst

 Genomic Data Threat Modeling for Privacy
 ----------------------------------------

 Key characteristics of privacy threats are a superset of the characteristics of cybersecurity threats.
 Cybersecurity threats typically involve the actions of a malicious entity that is external to the system proper.
 This can be true of privacy threats as well, but not necessarily.
 While privacy threats can be active, they can also involve inactions, such as a failure to provide relevant information to direct data subjects or to obtain their consent for the collection and use of their data.
 Malicious privacy threats are certainly not unheard of, but privacy threats are just as often side effects of the pursuit of other objectives.
 Additionally, while threat actors can be external entities, sometimes it is the system itself, operating as designed, that poses the threat.
-One such privacy threat is insufficient de-identification, where the identity of an individual in a sensitive dataset, such as a rare disease database, can be determined using metadata and information from open-access or controlled-access genomic databases [Ref15]_.
+One such privacy threat is surname inference, where some aspects of an identity for an individual a dataset could determined linking multiple datasets with genomic databases [6]_.

 As a result of these possibilities, privacy threat modeling must adopt a broader perspective than cybersecurity threat modeling.
-This broader perspective is reflected in the principal tools employed – the NIST PRAM [Ref1]_, LINDDUN [Ref2]_, and MITRE PANOPTIC [Ref3]_– each of which are described in the following subsections.
-Two of those tools, LINDDUN and PANOPTIC, were also selected because they roughly mirror the orientations of the tools – STRIDE [4]_ and MITRE ATT&CK [5]_ respectively – that were used for the cybersecurity threat modeling in NIST CSWP 35 [Ref6]_.
+This broader perspective is reflected in the principal tools employed – the NIST PRAM [Ref1]_, LINDDUN [Ref2]_, and MITRE PANOPTIC [Ref3]_ – each of which are described in the following subsections.
+Two of those tools, LINDDUN and PANOPTIC, were also selected because they roughly mirror the orientations of the tools – STRIDE [4]_ and MITRE ATT&CK [5]_ respectively – that were used for the cybersecurity threat modeling in NIST CSWP 35 [Ref7]_.

 LINDDUN
 ~~~~~~~